False Claim Participation in EU-US Privacy Shield Framework

 Criminal records and arrests: Wyoming law does not restrict an employer’s use of criminal history records for both arrests and convictions.

-Medical history: Under Wyoming’s Fair Employment Practices Act, which prohibits discrimination on the basis of disability (among other things), employers cannot take adverse action against an applicant or employee because of genetic information.
+Medical history: Under Wyoming’s Fair Employment Practices Act, which prohibits discrimination on the basis of disability (among other things), employers cannot take adverse action against an candidate or employee because of genetic information.
 ‘Genetic information’ is defined as information about an individual’s genetic tests, the genetic tests of his or her family members, or occurrences of disease or disorder among his or her family members (Wyo.
 Rules, Dept. of Workforce Servs., Labor Standards, Ch.
 5, Sec.2(f)).

 Drug screening: Wyoming has no state law regulating drug and alcohol testing.
 However, courts have addressed the reasonableness of employer testing (e.g., Employment Sec.
 Comm’n v.
 Western Gas Processors, Ltd., 786 P.2d 866 (Wyo.
 1990)).